 Barriers to Entry

 The most effective way to eliminate poor performing schools is to keep them from opening in the first place.
 Act 155 enables DPI to prevent the opening of any MPCP school that does not obtain a valid occupancy permit, fails to have its administrator attend a fiscal management course, or fails to prove financial viability.
-Between 2004 and 2009, DPI prevented 111 schools from opening because of this law.
-Wisconsin 2009 Act 28 introduced a pre-accreditation process for new program participants that kept an additional 20 schools from opening over the past two years.
+Between 2004 and 2009, DPI prevented over 100 schools from opening because of this law.
+Wisconsin 2009 Act 28 introduced a pre-accreditation process for new program participants that kept additional schools from opening.

-Schools in the MPCP must apply for and obtain accreditation from an approved agency within three years of participation in the MPCP.
+Schools imust apply for and obtain accreditation from an approved agency within three years of participation.
 Among other things, accreditation requires:

 - Degreed teachers